-WiE LC participants are required to participate in a WiE LC mentoring program and take a 1 credit Women in Engineering seminar class, ENGR 1195, which is taught by WiE Program Coordinator.
+WiE LC first year and second year participants are required to participate in a Women in Engineering seminar class, ENGR 1195 and ENGR 1195.02.
 Students will also be enrolled in a First Year Engineering course together.
 During the school year, the learning community will offer various social and career building events, as well as free tutoring for math and science courses

 Why Should YOU Participate in WiE LC?

 - Meet other students who will be living and studying with you